310mc/https-310mc.github.io-tl/source/_posts/climax/anxiety_and_silence.md

 It may have an impact on the number of visitors, so you’ve come to ask each unit how they’re doing…

 Ah, Isara-dono asked you to do this?
 Hm, hm!
 I understand the situation now.
-{% endbubble %}

-{% bubble Shinobu frown %}
 Isara-dono has been much busier these days, hasn’t he?

 He is now the one who must manage everything as the leader of the Student Council, starting with Repayment Festival.
+{% endbubble %}

+{% bubble Shinobu fist %}
 I have also been helping him out with a few trivial tasks!
 I owe a debt of gratitude to Isara-dono, so I would go through fire and water for him! ♪

-Wawa— Please don’t pat me on the head while saying, “good boy, good boy. ♪”…
+Wawa— Please don’t pat me on the head while saying, “good boy, good boy♪”~…

 You’ll mess up my hair~ You tend to see me as a toddler, Anzu-dono…
+{% endbubble %}

+{% bubble Shinobu serious %}
 Anyway, hmm… since Ryuseitai has not applied to participate in the Repayment Festival—

 You’ve come to us to see if we intend to participate.